-Choosing the wrong journal is one of the most common reasons why a manuscript is rejected.
-With over 28,000 scholarly peer-reviewed journals, it’s no surprise that finding the right match can be difficult.
-At times, some of you might be wondering, “if the publication process is so tedious and frustrating, why publish at all?”
+Submitting your journal manuscript to the wrong target journal is one of the most common reasons why journal editors might reject your paper.
+With over 28,000 scholarly peer-reviewed journals, it’s no surprise that finding the right match for your research paper can be difficult.
+Admittedly, the process can be so frustrating for research authors that you might even want to give up.

-Using the three factors mentioned in our prior post, this article hopes to explore some of the factors you should consider in selecting the right journal for your research.
+Below, we use the three factors mentioned in our prior post to explain what you should consider when selecting the right journal for your research article.

 - Journals outline their goals and scope in several places.
 The two main ones are their website (usually in the “about us” section) and in their submissions criteria (e.g., guide for authors), which include the specific parameters editors will accept.